The Seasider

 BC boaters food and beverage guide

 Famous as TV icon, but still there because of good food and attentive service.
 There is nothing really extraordinary about this place.
 It has a varied enough menu to make choosing difficult.
 The food is consistently tasty and plentiful.
 The patio secludes you from the activity at the heart of Gibsons Landing, the head of the wharf.
 Inside you look through wooden-framed windows that remind you of the time of the Beachcombers and the walls are a gallery of photos from the fabled show.
 I have taken many a guest here and we leave glad that we came.
 In 15 or more visits, I have always had excellent service.
-Licensed and open later than other restaurants in Gibsons Landing.
+Licensed.

 BC boaters food and beverage guide